 What is contextual marketing?

-Described as delivering the right content, to the right people, at the right time, contextual marketing is basically using what you know about your prospects, leads and customers to make your content relevant to them.
+Described by HubSpot as 'delivering the right content, to the right people, at the right time', contextual marketing is basically using what you know about your prospects, leads, and customers to make your content as relevant as possible to them.

-If the jargon has thrown you off a bit there, contextual marketing is a term which HubSpot use (and have a certification for, if you fancy delving into it further), but I have also heard personalisation and smart content used to reference similar ideas.
+While contextual marketing is a term that HubSpot uses (and have a certification for, if you fancy delving into it further), I've also heard personalisation and smart content used to reference similar ideas.

-Before I delve into the next section, which goes into how to start putting together a plan for implementing contextual marketing it’s worth me saying here that this next part is very specific to HubSpot, as this is the platform we work with and encourage our clients to use.
+NOTE: Before I delve into the next section, which goes into how to start putting together a plan for implementing contextual marketing, it’s worth saying here that this next part is very specific to HubSpot, as this is the platform we work with and encourage our clients to use.